gao-lab/DECIPHER/benchmark/README.md

 ### Run the workflow in slurm cluster

-> Take about 12 hours when using 4 GPU nodes (64 cores, 1TB mem and 8 A100-GPUs).
+> Take about 12 hours when using 32 A100 GPUs.

 We use `snakemake` to run benchmark workflows in Slurm cluster.
 Firstly, you need modify `partition` name in [`config`](./profiles/hpc/hpc.yaml) according to your cluster settings, then run: